Shahriar-Kariman/CS3383_Assignemnt_5/CS3383_Assignment5.md

   return set_1, set_2
 ```

-Since in the worst case scenario we are still looking at all possible subsets the run time analisys is $\Theta(n)$.
+Since in the worst case scenario we are still looking at all possible subsets the run time analysis is $\Theta(n)$.

 ## Question 3